 Collective vigilantism is a global phenomenon.
 Based on original survey and focus group data collected during fieldwork in Port-au-Prince, Haiti and Khayelitsha, South Africa, coauthors Cohen and Jung suggest that curbing collective vigilantism hinges on ensuring that state governments can provide for the basic needs of their populations.

-Civil resistance has emerged as a mainstay of the many social movements active around the world, and Erica Chenoweth's new book guides readers through its theory and practice.
+Civil resistance happens when unarmed civilians use coordinated, nonviolent methods in response to a conflict.
+The practice has become a mainstay of social movements around the world, and Erica Chenoweth guides readers through its history and characteristics.

 How should society think about trade?
 Mathias Risse synthesizes this complex network of human activity into a philosophical framework, one that defines right from wrong, justice from injustice, and success from failure.